-The composition program at soundSCAPE seeks to offer significant artistic and professional learning opportunities for young composers, through participation in intensive composition seminars, lectures, rehearsals, and premieres of their own works.
+The composition program at soundSCAPE seeks to offer significant artistic and professional learning opportunities for composers, through participation in intensive composition seminars, lectures, rehearsals, and premieres of their works.

 Central to the program is the daily composition seminar, a forum for all composition participants to present their work for general discussion and technical scrutiny.
 The purpose of the seminar is to elucidate the connection between artistic expression and compositional technique in the works being presented.
-The seminar will be led by faculty member Carlos Sánchez-Gutiérrez, and by program director Ricardo Zohn-Muldoon.
+The seminar will be led by composition faculty and guests.

-Faculty members Luca Cori, Marcela Pavia, Daniel Pesca and Chris Paul Harman will offer individual lessons to interested participants.
-Each participant can sign up for a maximum of two individual meetings in the course of the festival.
+Faculty member Carlos Sanchez-Gutierrez will offer individual lessons to interested participants.
+Each participant can sign up for two individual meetings with faculty during the course of the festival.

 Your Music Performed